Ministry of Family and Social Services: Domestic violence

 The ministry worked out a bill on the "Protection of Family and Prevention of Violence Against Women", which passed on March 8, 2012.
-After the passage of the bill, 800 men in Izmir received a stay away order for a term between three and six months upon application of their wives to the public prosecutor.
+After the passage of the bill, 800 men in İzmir received a stay away order for a term between three and six months upon application of their wives to the public prosecutor.
 Ninety women who had been evicted from their home or were at risk of getting killed by their partners found accommodation in women's shelters.

 Following the enactment of the law on domestic violence, the ministry put an electronic device called a panic button into service in September 2012 for use by women in emergency situations of a threat.
 Additionally, a one-touch mobile phone application was in development for emergency police calls.

 According to the records of the ministry, a total of 695 people, including 369 women, lost their lives between 2009 and 2012 as a result of domestic violence.
 The ministry reported in January 2013 that 6,764 women across the country received police protection.
 Adana Province ranked in first place with 1,605 women.

 The ministry continued to be part of lawsuits on honor killings and child abuses.
 In a timespan of three months in 2012, the ministry got involved in 17 cases.
 In some cases, however, the court refused the ministry's request.

 In January 2014, the ministry prepared and circulated a manual to inform women about domestic violence, listing patterns of abusive behavior in a relationship with a partner.